TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/DevelopCustomViewhelper.rst

 Handle additional arguments
 ===========================

-If a ViewHelper allows further arguments then the configured one, see :ref:`register-arguments-of-viewhelpers`, the :php:`handleAdditionalArguments()` method can be implemented.
+If a ViewHelper allows further arguments which have not been explicitly configured, the :php:`handleAdditionalArguments()` method can be implemented.

 The :php:`\TYPO3Fluid\Fluid\Core\ViewHelper\AbstractTagBasedViewHelper` makes use of this, to allow setting any `data-` argument for tag based ViewHelpers.